-The Office of Institutional Equity and Diversity (OIED) provides institutional leadership on all matters of diversity and inclusion, working under the Division of Administrative Services.
-Our work promotes an inclusive campus that does not discriminate on the basis of race, color, sex, sexual orientation, religion, national origin, age, disability, veteran status or any other irrelevant non-bona fide qualification in the administration of educational and employment programs, or any other activity administered by the university.
+The Office of Institutional Equity and Diversity (OIED) provides institutional leadership on all matters of diversity and inclusion, working under the Division of Academic Affairs.
+Our work promotes an inclusive campus that does not discriminate on the basis of race, genetic information, color, sex, sexual orientation, religion, national origin, age, disability, veteran status or any other irrelevant non-bona fide qualification in the administration of educational and employment programs, or any other activity administered by the university.

 Georgia College is committed to the fundamental principle of diversity and inclusion, equal opportunity and equal treatment for all and strives to create a campus environment, which understands, fosters, and embraces the values of diversity and inclusion.

 The Georgia College Cultural Center aims to provide support for the underrepresented student populations by offering services, program and enrichment opportunities.

 The Office of Institutional Equity and Diversity Division of Education Outreach and Training provides diversity and equity training for departments, offices, colleges and student organizations.

 The Women's Center is a place where anyone can come and find out about gender issues.
 We are here because we believe women should be able to live life free from fear of partner violence, sexual assault and sexual harassment.
 Women's Center